The International Nursing Advanced Competency-based Training for Intensive Care study (INACTIC)

 Consensus methods will be used to enable interested stakeholders (ICU nurses, educators, patients and their relatives) from across Europe to identify and prioritise core competencies, which will be internationally applicable but able to accommodate local requirements.
 Following development of the competencies, they will be tested in a number of countries to determine applicability, feasibility and acceptability.
 A curriculum will be developed, based on the competencies, and a prototype educational resource will be developed from existing ESICM resources.

-27 month study with a series of work packages.
-The main activity is a three round Delphi study to develop competency statements.
+A study of 27 months, with a series of work packages.
+The main activity is a three-round Delphi study to develop competency statements.
 The project will finish in January 2020.

 Do I need IRB approval?

-The Delphi study has been reviewed by the IRB at the University of Plymouth.
+The Delphi study has been reviewed by the IRB at the University of Plymouth (United Kingdom).
 As no patients are recruited (or patient data collected), additional local approval is not expected.

 How is the data that is collected managed?